PierreIsCoding/sdiy/LPG/README.md

 - Experiment with different capacitors for the decays.
 I used fairly modest values but you can get creative with it.
 Please note that higher values will not a close the signal that well but can create an interesting effect anyway.
 - The trimpots are not needed really, but can by handy.
 They set the output gain.
 I left mine in the middle.
 Alternatively you could use some fixed resistors (2x47K for instance).
 - Please note the connection of the breaking pins with ground at U3 and U8 in the schematic.
+- For the LDR's I used just cheap ones from Banggood.com (50Pcs 5MM Light Dependent Resistor Photoresistor GL5528 LDR)

 ps.
 I will add some better looking labels on the front panel;)